Maybach 57 and 62: Maybach 57 and 62 "Zeppelin"

 Maybach revealed the "Zeppelin" nameplate at the 2009 Geneva Motor Show as an additional luxury package that could be ordered on both the Maybach 57 and 62.
 The name "Zeppelin" had been used for the pre-war Maybach models DS7 and DS8.
-100 units were built.
+A total of 100 units were built.

 The package consists of special California beige leather with Stromboli-black stitching, piano black lacquer finishes, and silver "Zeppelin" champagne glasses.
 In addition to the interior changes, the exterior has exclusive 20-inch chrome wheels and dark-red taillights.
 The engine is a 6.0-L V12 Twin-Turbo with 640 PS, which is 28 PS more than the S versions.
 The word "ZEPPELIN" is also incorporated into the triangular Maybach hood ornament.